— CASE STUDY / AI PLATFORM

 What shipped

-Designing an AI platform with this shape — multi-module, vertical, India-first, with every load-bearing decision written down before the first deploy?
+Designing an AI platform with this shape — multi-module, vertical, India-first, with two products earning their keep before a third gets approved?

 Let’s talk.